TomRoush/network-infrastructure/README.md

 ## Features
  - DynDNS (Namecheap) - Updates a DNS record to that of the WAN IP, even if the IP changees.
 Largely used to ensure that the VPN is always accessible
  - OpenVPN server providing full network access to the local network
+ - Wireless repeater bridge connected to the main gateway via a dedicated Backhaul network

 ## Usage
 [`roles`](roles)/[`devices`](devices) contain settings that will need to be changed from the defaults when configuring from a fresh DD-WRT install.
 Instructions on which files to use are provided in the Devices section.
 Secret values are listed in [`secrets.yaml`](secrets.yaml), which is encrypted with [Mozilla SOPS](https://github.com/mozilla/sops)